-Zardozi embroidery: Zardozi embroidery is a type of embroidery wherein gold and silver threads are used to make exquisite designs on cloth.
+Zardozi embroidery is a type of embroidery wherein gold and silver threads are used to make exquisite designs on cloth.
 The embroidery dates back to the time of Rig Veda.
 There are mentions of zardozi embroidery work done on the attire of Gods.
 The kings and royals of India have also appreciated this work.
 It was used profusely on their clothes, royal tents, hangings, etc. Zardozi embroidery is a traditional form of embellishment that originated in India during the Mughal era.
 It is an intricate form of embroidery that involves using metallic threads, beads, and precious stones to create beautiful designs on fabric.

-The process of zardozi embroidery starts with a cloth (preferably silk, satin, velvet) stretched on a wooden framework,addaa.
+The process of zardozi embroidery starts with a cloth (preferably silk, satin, or velvet) stretched on a wooden framework, add.
 The design is traced on the fabric and then the craftsman starts weaving the threads, gold wire, metal stars, and sequins through the needles and curved hooks.
-The zardozi work is very intricate and once when it finishes, Zardozi dress and the fabric/outfit come out to be really beautiful.
+The zardozi work is very intricate and once when it finishes, dresses and the fabric or Women’s wear come out to be beautiful.

 The Zardozi embroidery gives an outfit a very heavy and royal feel.
 The designers keep launching gorgeous dresses, belts, shoes, coats, purses, stoles, etc, all donned in zardozi work.
 The craftsmen have been continuing the zardozi work for generations in their families and the people who love and understand this work, take care of their outfits as priced possession.